 Don’t be surprised if you feel a little underdressed when you arrive at the mouth of the trailhead: The historic cottage and wandering peacocks make Mayfield a popular wedding destination.
 But walk past the frequent parties and there are 24 acres to explore, including a path that takes you down to a dock overlooking Lake Austin and several small lily ponds filled with turtles.
 Be warned that this hike isn’t going to build up your quads.
 But if you are looking to unwind after a stressful week, it can’t be beat.

 Those with young’uns in their crew will appreciate the easy accessibility of most of the 2.5 trail miles located near the Capitol of Texas Highway.
 Start your day at the welcome center, where the St. Edward’s University staff has put together educational attractions like a microscope station and a bird watching station.
-From there, use the restroom (there are no facilities along the trail), grab a map and make your way past a waterfall at Bee Creek to a scenic overlook, looking out for the endangered golden-cheeked warbler along the way.
+From there, grab a map and make your way past a waterfall at Bee Creek to a scenic overlook, looking out for the endangered golden-cheeked warbler along the way.